SamWilson22/projectm/README.md

 ![Logo](https://github.com/projectM-visualizer/projectm/raw/master/web/logo.png)

-## projectM - The most advanced open-source music visualizer
+## projectM - The most advanced open-source music visualizer (Sam edit)
 projectM is an open-source project that reimplements the esteemed [Winamp Milkdrop](https://en.wikipedia.org/wiki/MilkDrop) by Geiss in a more modern, cross-platform reusable library.

 Its purpose in life is to read an audio input and to produce mesmerizing visuals, detecting tempo, and rendering advanced equations into a limitless array of user-contributed visualizations.